Tullverket

 It is important to read and understand the terms and conditions that apply across all types of authorisations.

-Entry in records
+Entry in the declarant's records

 When is the supplementary declaration due?